baxter100/uk-crypto-tax/README.md

 ### Getting Started
 Currently **the program requires a csv file formatted in a specific way including all trades with GBP values**.
 We used https://cointracking.info/ to obtain the necessary csv file and this is what we recommend at the moment.
 Go to https://cointracking.info/trade_prices.php and download the csv file from there (if you have an account!).
 If you are stitching multiple lists together, make sure the trades are still in chronological order.

+#### Version 1
 To run the code, in filename="trade-list.csv" change trade-list.csv to point to the file you downloaded from cointracking.info.
-Then run `totaltax(taxyear)` where tax year is the year you want to check i.e. 2018 will calculate tax for the 2017/18 tax year.
+Then run `totaltaxnormalpeople(taxyear)` where tax year is the year you want to check i.e. 2018 will calculate tax for the 2017/18 tax year.

+Version 1 currently doesn't output a tax report, but we will be amending this soon.

 ### Donations
 Donations are welcome to support us with improving the code and develop new features - see below!